-Rajiv Lochan Jain is B. Tech.
+Mr. Rajiv Lochan Jain is B. Tech.
 (Hons.) in Chemical Engineering from IIT, Kharagpur and MBA from the Peter T. Paul College of Business and Economics at the University of New Hampshire, USA.

 He was the Chief Executive of the Specialty Chemicals, Rubber Chemicals and Explosives businesses of ICI India Limited (now Akzo Nobel India Limited) before being appointed as the Chief Operating Officer.
 He joined the Board in 1997 and served as Chief Executive Officer and Managing Director of ICI India Limited from 2003.
 He successfully led the portfolio reshaping of ICI India Ltd. from a diversified chemical Company to a focused and fastest growing player in the paints and coatings business.
-He was also the Chairman of both ICI's Research Company in India and the joint venture company of ICI with Orica, Australia.
+He was also the Chairman of both ICI's Research Company in India and the joint venture company of ICI with Orica, Australia

-He advises global and local companies on their entry and growth strategies for India and serves as Independent Director on the Boards of Gujarat Alkalies and Chemicals Ltd., Goodyear India Limited and Fresenius Kabi Oncology Ltd. He has also appointed to the Board of Governors of GSFC University.
+He advises global and local companies on their entry and growth strategies for India and serves as Independent Director on the Boards of Gujarat Alkalies and Chemicals Ltd., and Goodyear India Limited .
+He is also on the Board of Governors of GSFC University.

-RAJEEV KHER Director
+RAJEEV KHER

-Mr. Rajeev Kher is a distinguished fellow with a leading policy think tank in Delhi.
-He served in the Indian Administrative Service and superannuated as Commerce Secretary, Government of India and followed it as Member, Competition Appellate Tribunal.
+Director

-Mr. Kher has held prominent assignments in the Central Government like in the Department of Trade and Commerce, Ministry of Environment and The Energy and Resources Institute (TERI) in Delhi.
+Mr. Rajeev Kher culminated his carrier in the Indian Administrative Service by holding the positions of Commerce Secretary, Government of India and Member in the Competition Appellate Tribunal.
+He is now a Distinguished Fellow with RIS, a leading think tank supported by the Ministry of External Affairs.
+Mr. Kher has held important assignments in the Central Government and the State Government of UP and also worked on secondment with The Energy and Resources Institute (TERI).